 The prominent access and ease of technology has greatly influenced the legal domain with respect to evidence in family law cases.
-For example, posts on social media may be used to support child custody claims or authenticate financial disclosure.
-Currently, Judges are being asked to determine if recordings made using mobile phones should be permitted as evidence.
+For example, posts on social media may be used to support child support claims or authenticate financial disclosure.
+Currently, Justices and Judges are being asked to determine if recordings made using mobile phones should be permitted as evidence.
 There are various rulings for the admissibility of recordings and below we will explore the framework for these decisions.

 Current Case: St. Croix v St. Croix

-In this recent case, the Court was asked to determine if a secret recording on an iPhone 7 should be permitted into evidence to determine custody and primary residential care of a child.
+In this case, the Court was asked to determine if a secret recording on an iPhone should be permitted into evidence to determine parenting, decision making authority and primary residential care of a child.
 It was found that surreptitious recordings should rarely be admitted and only after a voir dire (a trial within a trial to determine admissibility of evidence).
 In this instance, the iPhone recording was provided to the counsel of both parties with the intent for them to listen to the recording and provide their consent to it being used in court.
 It was indicated that if there was an objection to the recording being admitted, counsel for both parties were to provide written briefs, with case law, setting out their positions.

 Case Law Against Admitting Recorded Evidence